 Other Helpful Websites:

-Now that you’ve done your homework, you’re ready to vote.
+Now that you’ve done your homework, you’re ready to vote!
 A sample ballot will be provided to you from your County Clerk/Registrar of Voters office.
 Sample ballots contain the offices up for election in your precinct and questions appearing on the actual ballot.
-They also contain information about your precinct, your party affiliation, the name and address of your polling place and early voting schedule and locations.
+It also contains information about your precinct, your party affiliation, the name and address of your polling place, and information on the early voting schedule and locations.
 Review your sample ballot and mark your selections.
 It may be helpful to bring the sample ballot with you to your polling place as a reference when making your selections on Election Day.